open-contracting/infrastructure/docs/guidance/example.md

 ## Overview

-An OC for infrastructure document is made up of a number of sections.
+An OC4IDS document is made up of a number of sections.
 These include:

 * **Project metadata** - contextual information about the project e.g. title, description, location and status.
 * **Budget** - information about the projected costs or allocated budget for this project.